-The value at the exercise date of performance rights that were granted as part of remuneration and were exercised during the year has been determined as the intrinsic value of the performance rights at that date.
+\\\\\\ The value at the exercise date of performance rights that were granted as part of remuneration and were exercised during the year has been determined as the intrinsic value of the performance rights at that date.

 Ms Anne Anderson will be issued 615,983 performance rights to vest over 4 tranches in lieu of cash for her services as a non-executive director, subject to shareholder approval at the 2024 AGM.
 As indicated in the Appendix 3X released to ASX on the date of Ms Anderson's appointment on 14 February 2024, the number of performance rights granted will be calculated based on 3.7 years of directors' fees at \$55,000 p.a. divided by \$0.33 (being the 5-day VWAP up to and including the 30 June 2024).
 However, the future fair value of the performance rights will be revised to reflect the actual prevailing share price as at the date of shareholder approval.
 The first tranche of performance rights will vest on grant date (in recognition of service from 14 February 2024 to the date of shareholder approval at the 2024 AGM).
-The second tranche of performance rights are due to vest on 1 December 2025 (in recognition of service from 10 events of 30 November 2026).
-The third tranche of performance rights are due to vest on 1 December 2026 (in recognition of service from 10 events of 30 November 2026).
-The fourth tranche of performance rights are due to vest on 1 December 2026 (in recognition of service from 10 events of 30 November 2027).
-The source from 10 events of 10 events
+The second tranche of performance rights are due to vest on 1 December 2025 (in recognition of service from 1 December 2026 to 30 November 2026).
+The fourth tranche of performance rights are due to vest on 1 December 2027 (in recognition from 1 December 2026 to 30 November 2027).